 Some expansion cards need to use an IRQ to operate.
-Generally, an IRQ must be exclusively assigned to one use.
-In a standard design, there are 16 IRQs available but most of them are already in use, leaving 6 IRQs free for expansion cards.
-If your motherboard has audio onboard, an extra 3 IRQs will be used, leaving 3 IRQs free.
+Generally an IRQ must be exclusively assigned to one use.
+In a standard design there are 16 IRQs available but most of them are already in use by parts of the system which leaves 6 free for expansion cards.

-Both ISA and PCI expansion cards may require to use IRQs.
-System IRQs are available to cards installed in the ISA expansion bus first, then any remaining IRQs are available to PCI cards.
+Both ISA and PCI expansion cards may need to use IRQs.
+System IRQs are available to cards installed in the ISA expansion bus first, and any remaining IRQs are then used by PCI cards.
 Currently, there are two types of ISA cards.

-The original ISA expansion card design, now referred to as legacy ISA cards, requires that you configure the card's jumpers manually and then install it in any available slot on the ISA bus.
-You may use the Microsoft Diagnostics (MSD.EXE) utility located in the Windows directory to see a map of your used and free IRQs.
-If you use Windows 95, the Resources tab under Device Manager displays the resource settings being used by a particular device (to gain access, double-click the System icon under the Control Panel program).
-Ensure that no two devices share the same IRQs or your computer will experience problems when those two devices are in use at the same time.
+The original ISA expansion card design, now referred to as "Legacy" ISA cards, requires that you configure the card's jumpers manually and then install it in any available slot on the ISA bus.
+You may use Microsoft's Diagnostic (MSD.EXE) utility included in the Windows directory to see a map of your used and free IRQs.
+For Windows 95 users, the "Control Panel" icon in "My Computer," contains a "System" icon, which gives you a "Device Manager" tab.
+Double clicking on a specific device give you "Resources" tab which shows the Interrupt number and address.
+Make sure that no two devices use the same IRQs or your computer will experience problems when those two devices are in use at the same time.